-- Obesity - people who are both obese and have diabetes type 2 have double the risk of developing heart failure, according to this study.
+- Obesity - people who are both obese and have diabetes type 2 have an increased risk.

-- Smoking - people who smoke regularly run a significantly higher risk of developing heart failure compared to lifetime non-smokers and people who gave up.
+- Smoking - people who smoke regularly run a significantly higher risk of developing heart failure.

 - Myocarditis - inflammation of the heart muscle, usually caused by a virus, leading to left-sided heart failure.

-- Atrial fibrillation - patients with atrial fribrillaiton have a much higher risk of hospitalization due to heart failure, a study found.
+- Atrial fibrillation - an irregular, often rapid heart beat; patients with atrial fibrillation have a higher risk of hospitalization due to heart failure, a study found.

-- Lupus (person's own immune system attacks healthy cells and tissues).
+- Lupus - the patient's immune system attacks healthy cells and tissues.

-- Hemochromatosis (pathology in which iron accumulates in the tissues).
+- Hemochromatosis - a condition where iron accumulates in the tissues.

 Symptoms of heart failure

-Doctors say that by themselves the signs of heart failure may not mean the patient has heart failure and he/she should not be alarmed.
+Doctors say that by themselves the signs of heart failure may not mean the patient has heart failure and they should not be alarmed.
 However, people who have not been diagnosed with heart failure and experience more than one of the symptoms below should tell their doctor and ask for an evaluation of their heart.
-This article by the European Society of Cardiology explains how patients with heart failure and their families can help improve prognosis in acute events if they are taught to recognize the tell-tale signs of worsening condition and seek immediate medical help.

 People who have been diagnosed with heart failure should monitor their symptoms carefully and report any sudden changes to their doctor immediately.